duttaprat/BMI_503/README.md

 - Share — copy and redistribute the material
 - Adapt — remix, transform, and build upon the material

-Under the following terms:
-- Attribution — You must give appropriate credit

 ## 🙏 Acknowledgments